 I have an unshakeable soft spot for seemingly insignificant attractions.
 I love the idea that no matter how small or trivial, these little tourist stops mean something big to the people who create them.
-About five miles southwest of Casey, Iowa, on a back country road, I found another one of these tiny treasures in Slayton Rock.
+On a rural road about five miles southwest of Casey, Iowa, you’ll find Slayton Rock.

 Weighing in at 500,000 pounds and standing more than 16 feet high, this boulder is a behemoth.
 In fact, in the fall of 1999 it took Don and Betty Slayton 3,000 horsepower to move the gigantic boulder from their nearby field.
-And that’s pretty much it.
-If you’re extra interested, you can read extensively about the moving of the rock here.
-But essentially, that’s the gist.
+The event was so notable that Farm Show Magazine covered the big move in one of their issues the following year.

 Slayton Rock, 1174 Fontanelle Road in Casey, Iowa

 Want even more offbeat adventures, roadside attractions and world's largest things?
 Follow Olio in Iowa on your favorite social media platforms, and tag #OlioOnTheRoad when you have quirky adventures of your own.

 I would love to hear from you!
 Would you stop at the Slayton Rock?
 Have you visited any other offbeat attractions in Iowa?